-There are five stages that all small businesses go through regardless of what you offer.
-The first stage is the startup phase and requires a good, solid business idea, a smattering of initial customers, significant cash, and a heck of a lot of stamina.
+There are five stages that all small businesses go through regardless of what they offer.
+The first stage is the startup phase and it requires a good, solid business idea, a smattering of initial customers, significant cash, and a heck of a lot of stamina.
 At GrantStation, we had hammered our way through these early startup pains and by 2007 we had moved on to the second stage of business growth.

 The second stage is all about survival.
 If you have successfully secured customers, it is now imperative that you now make enough money to cover your costs, with a little to spare so you can finance growth.
 This stage is where small businesses risk “growing broke,” which simply means they don’t have enough money to cover the costs of developing new products, expanding marketing, and hiring additional staff.

 Many businesses fail at this juncture.
 I might have too if it hadn’t been for a phone call I made to a friend who runs a successful real estate business in New York City – Fred Peters.
 I remember being almost in tears – not knowing what my next step should be.
 Fred listened to me explain my situation and then calmly said: “You are not in as much trouble as you think, Cindy.
 I want you to go to the Wells Fargo website.
 On that site they have a template for projecting your cash flow (which, of course, I’d never done).
 You fill that out and then we’ll talk.”
 I did what he told me to do – thank you Wells Fargo and Fred Peters!
 Once I’d finished the task I realized that we did have the funds to survive and grow forward.

 Eight years into the business, it was obvious that we had to make some major changes if we wanted the company to continue to grow.
 I really didn’t know enough about taking a business beyond the founding stage as my background was in the nonprofit sector – mainly as a fundraiser.